Views

 You also have the option to Zoom In, Zoom Out, or Zoom to Fit.

-You can export state machines to an image with the save button.
-Both SVG and PNG are supported.
-Choose a *.svg filename for SVG export or a *.png filename for PNG export.
+You can export state machines to an SVG with the save button.

-The Dependencies View visualizes the dependencies of your VHDL, SystemVerilog, or mixed language projects.
+The Dependencies Diagram visualizes the dependencies of your VHDL, SystemVerilog, or mixed language projects.
 This view shows the relationships between your source files and makes it easy to see top levels and important packages.
-The Dependencies View also makes it easy to detect orphaned files.
+The Dependencies Diagram also makes it easy to detect orphaned files.

 The view is automatically updated each time you save your files.